gernest/utron/README.md

 * [Twelve Go Best Practices](https://talks.golang.org/2013/bestpractices.slide#1)

 If you have any questions, just open an issue.

+### Collaborators
+We work off the develop branch.
+* If you are going to fix an issue please create a new branch with issue-{issue#}
+* If you are working on something else feel free to name it what you want but include your github username like so nlaakstudios-doingsomething

 # Author
 Ultron original Author Geofrey Ernest